Rory Stewart: Cumbria mayoral candidate speculation

 In October 2025, Stewart released his book Middleland, a collection of articles he wrote for the Cumberland and Westmoreland Herald whilst the MP for Penrith and the Border.
 During promotion of the book, he was asked on several occasions about a potential run to become mayor of the upcoming Cumbria Combined Authority, with an election due in May 2027.
-Stewart neither confirmed nor denied whether he'd be interested in running for the position, saying 'let's see'.
+Stewart replied 'let's see'.

 Political views

 Stewart has described himself as a centre-right, one-nation conservative and firm ally of former prime minister, Theresa May.
 He is often aligned with the moderate wing of the Conservative Party and has expressed distaste towards subsequent prime ministers, Boris Johnson and Liz Truss, although was generally supportive of Rishi Sunak's tenure.

 As an MP, Stewart expressed his support for fox hunting, and was marked as a "For" voter to keep the traditional sport if it were voted on.
 He has been seen at hunt meets in his local area.
 He said, "I'm in favour.
 It's an important cultural tradition in Cumbria going back many hundreds of years, and hunts like Blencathra and Ullswater are a very important part of rural tradition.
 It's not something I've ever done myself but it's something I think people should have the right to do."

-In a 2024 interview with David Remnick of the New Yorker, Stewart described himself as a "passionate monarchist and strong friend of the king."
+In a 2024 interview with David Remnick of The New Yorker, Stewart described himself as a "passionate monarchist and strong friend of the king."

 Before the 2024 United States presidential election, despite most polling suggesting the contest was extremely close, Stewart confidently predicted that Kamala Harris would "win comfortably" against Donald Trump, based on his own analysis of the relevant factors.
 After Trump's victory became apparent, Stewart said he had been "completely wrong" and that he was "guilty of massive wishful thinking".